gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 **Time to unleash the power of machine learning**

 Kidding, the title was click bait.
-There's no ML in what im doing here.
+There's no ML in what I'm doing here.
 The ASGS will be present, but no ML.
 Just plain ole regular graph and tree traversal algorithms.
 First I've got to find the data.
-And my god, it's very very tricky to find ASGS correspondence files.
-These essentially match things like Suburbs to SA? areas.
+And my god, it's very, very tricky to find ASGS allocation files.
+These essentially match things like Suburbs to SA1 areas.
 Usually, you'd head to ABS to find these things.
 But now they live on data.gov.au.

-Im zeroing in on the 2016 areas for fun.
+Im zeroing in on the 2016 areas for fun and profit.
 Which can be found here.
-[ASGS Geographic Correspondences (2016)]](https://data.gov.au/dataset/ds-dga-23fe168c-09a7-42d2-a2f9-fd08fbd0a4ce/details?q=)
+[ASGS Allocation Files (2016)]](https://data.gov.au/dataset/ds-dga-d056f2ed-faa7-4140-b950-6cccfb72e3fd/details?q=asgs%20(2016)).